 "Wisdom lies neither in fixity nor in change, but in the dialectic between the two."
 Octavio Paz

-Dialectic or dialectics (Greek: διαλεκτική, dialektikḗ; related to dialogue; German: Dialektik), is defined as the art of investigating or discussing and determining the truth e.g.during a discourse between two or more people holding different points of view about a subject but wishing to establish the truth by the logical exchange of ideas and opinions and reasoned methods of argumentation.
+Dialectic or dialectics (Greek: διαλεκτική, dialektikḗ; related to dialogue; German: Dialektik), is defined as the art of investigating or discussing and determining the truth e.g.during a discourse between two or more people holding different perspectives or points of view about a subject but wishing to establish the truth by the logical exchange of ideas and opinions and reasoned methods of argumentation.

 "History is one long chain of reflections.
 Hegel also indicated certain rules that apply for this chain of reflections.
 Anyone studying history in depth will observe that a thought is usually proposed on the basis of other, previously proposed thoughts.
 But as soon as one thought is proposed, it will be contradicted by another.
 A tension arises between these two opposite ways of thinking.
 But the tension is resolved by the proposal of a third thought which accommodates the best of both points of view.
 Hegel calls this a dialectic process"

 Dialectics are concerned with balance between opposites, removing ‘black’ and ‘white’ thinking and encouraging us to find a middle perspectives where more than one view point can coexist.
 It is not concerned with absolutes but continually looks to improve understanding by seeing what other views could be applied.
 This open-minded approach leads to more flexible thinking and a never ending spirit of enquiry which is a characteristic of a growth mindset.

 A dialectic occurs when two seemingly conflicting things are true at the same time just like in the story of the blind men and the elephant of Hindustan

 It was six men of Indostan, to learning much inclined, Who went to see the Elephant, (Though all of them were blind), That each by observation, Might satisfy his mind.